typelevel/Laika/docs/customizing-laika/customize-rendering.md

     W => PartialFunction[Element,Unit]

 `W` is a generic type representing the writer API which is different for each output format.
-For HTML it is `HTMLWriter`, for PrettyPrint it is `TextWriter`, a superclass of `HTMLWriter`.
+For HTML it is `HTMLWriter`, for XSL-FO it is `FOWriter`.
 This way renderers can offer the most convenient API for a specific output format.

 Creating a function that expects a writer instance and returns the actual custom render function in form of a partial function allows to 'capture' the writer